Want to know the different types of social proof you can use for your business?

 By including quote testimonials, complete with the customer’s full name, position and company, OptinMonster powerfully encourages their website visitors to try them out for themselves.

 How?
-Simply install the Custom Facebook Feed Pro plugin so you can do this automatically, even without technical knowledge.
+Simply install the Facebook Feed Pro plugin so you can do this automatically, even without technical knowledge.

 Here’s an example of a Facebook reviews feed we made with the plugin’s help: